swsnu/swpp2021-team7/README.md

   - Wrong credential data

 - Acceptance test
-  - When user clicks the submit button, loader appears and the server checks the correctness of user's email and password.
+  - When user clicks the submit button, loader appears and the server checks the correctness of user's email and password
-  - When the checking is finished, the user is redirected to main page('/').
+  - When the checking is finished, the user is redirected to ```main page('/')```

 ### 2. Sign up